 Many times, employees won’t air their complaints, grievances, or suggestions for improvement.
 There are several reasons for this, but the reason cited most is fear of reprisal.
 Some employees may also feel that bosses aren’t going to listen, so there’s no reason to bother providing feedback or constructive comments.
-Whatever your culture, nothing should deter you from reaching out for feedback from the members of the organization.
-Employee engagement surveys are a great way to get honest feedback from employees to improve the business, change the culture, increase productivity, and much more, all while keeping individual responses anonymous.
+Whatever your culture, nothing should deter you from reaching out for feedback from the members of your organization.
+Employee engagement surveys are a great way to get honest feedback from employees to improve your business, change the culture, increase productivity, and much more, all while keeping individual responses anonymous.

 Anonymous, Candid Responses